cph-cachet/pulmonary_monitor_app/README.md

         phone);
 ````

-The above code adds an [`ImmediateTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/ImmediateTrigger-class.html) with an [`AppTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AppTask-class.html) of type `ONE_TIME_SENSING_TYPE`.
+The above code adds an [`PeriodicTrigger`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/PeriodicTrigger-class.html) with an [`AppTask`](https://pub.dev/documentation/carp_mobile_sensing/latest/domain/AppTask-class.html) of type `ONE_TIME_SENSING_TYPE`.
 This app task contains the two measures of `weather` and `air_quality`.
-The result of this sensing configuration is that an app task is imediately added to the task list and when it is activated by the user (by pushing the `PRESS HERE TO FINISH TASK` button), the measures are resumed exactly once.
+The result of this sensing configuration is that an app task is added to the task list every hour, and when it is activated by the user (by pushing the `PRESS HERE TO FINISH TASK` button), the measures are resumed exactly once.
 When the measures have been collected, the app task is markede as "done" in the task list, illustrated by a green check mark as shown in Figure 2.

 ![pm_2](https://user-images.githubusercontent.com/1196642/100003816-f3ae6800-2dc6-11eb-9734-381a8b376a10.png)

 **Figure 2** - Task list with a "done" sensing task.

+This app task also has enabled `notification` and a notification about this task will be added to the phone's notification system.
+If the user presses this notification, s/he is taken to the app (but **NOT** the task itself (this is a more complicated issue, which is supported by CAMS, but not implemented in the PulmonaryMonitor app (yet))).
+If the user does the task from the app (by pushing the `PRESS HERE TO FINISH TASK` button), the notification will be removed again.

 ### Survey App Task